-pandemic preparedness, which was in its infancy in 1994, has now grown, especially after the COVID-19 pandemic, spurring significant advancements in mRNA technology, global vaccine deployment, and increased investments in infrastructure and stockpiles and global surveillance all of which must be sustained.
+pandemic preparedness, which was in its infancy in 1994, has now grown, especially after the COVID-19 pandemic, spurring significant advancements in mRNA technology, global vaccine deployment, and increased investments in infrastructure, stockpiles and global surveillance — all of which must be sustained.

-Whereas, although strides have been made, there is a significant difference in health status, such as obesity, poor mental health and drug use, among people living in rural areas compared with people living in urban areas, and this variance increases because rural residents are often more likely to face social determinants that negatively impact health, such as poverty, transportation barriers and lack of economic opportunity; and

-Whereas racial and ethnic minority populations in the United States continue to experience disparities in the burden of illness and death, as compared with the entire population of the United States;
+Whereas, racial and ethnic minority populations in the United States continue to experience disparities in the burden of illness and death, as compared with the entire population of the United States;

-Whereas a person’s health status can differ drastically by zip code due to differences in the built environment, environmental quality, community context, access to healthy food, access to education and access to health care.
+Whereas, a person’s health status can differ drastically by ZIP code due to differences in the built environment, environmental quality, community context, access to healthy food, access to education and access to health care;

-Whereas vaccination is one of the most significant public health achievements in history and has resulted in substantial decreases in the number of cases, hospitalizations, and deaths associated with vaccine-preventable diseases; and

-Whereas voting helps shape the conditions in which people can be healthy, and good health is consistently positively associated with higher likelihood of voter participation, but only 64% of eligible adults reported voting in the November 2024 election;

-Whereas public health organizations use National Public Health Week to educate public policymakers, public health professionals and the public on issues that are important to improving the health of the people of the United States;
+Whereas, public health organizations use National Public Health Week to educate public policymakers, public health professionals and the public on issues that are important to improving the health of the people of the United States;

-Whereas public health professionals help communities prevent, prepare for, withstand and recover from the impact of a full range of health threats, including disease outbreaks such as the COVID-19 pandemic, measles, natural disasters, such as wildfires, flooding, and severe storms; and
+Whereas, public health professionals help communities prevent, prepare for, withstand and recover from the impact of a full range of health threats, ranging from infectious disease outbreaks to natural disaster preparedness; and

-Whereas public health action, together with scientific and technological advances, has played a major role in reducing and, in some cases, eliminating the spread of infectious disease, and in establishing today’s disease surveillance and control systems; and

-Whereas public health professionals collaborate with partners outside of the health sector, including city planners, transportation officials, education officials, and private sector businesses, recognizing that other sectors can influence health outcomes;

-Whereas in communities across the United States, individuals are changing the way they care for their health by avoiding tobacco use, eating healthier, increasing physical activity and preventing unintentional injuries at home and in the workplace; and

-Whereas efforts to adequately support public health and the prevention of disease and injury can continue to transform a health system focused on treating illness into a health system focused on preventing disease and injury and promoting wellness:
+Whereas, efforts to adequately support public health and the prevention of disease and injury can continue to transform a health system focused on treating illness into a health system focused on preventing disease and injury and promoting wellness.

-NOW, THEREFORE, I, [name and title of your elected official], by virtue of the authority vested in me by the laws of [city, state or locality], do hereby proclaim the week of April 7-13, 2025, as National Public Health Week 2025 in [city or state] and call upon the people of [city or state] to observe this week by helping our families, friends, neighbors, co-workers and leaders to recognize the contribution of public health in (1) improving the health of the people of our state and (2) achieving health equity, as the theme states, “It Starts Here.”
+NOW, THEREFORE, I, [name and title of your elected official], by virtue of the authority vested in me by the laws of [city, state or locality], do hereby proclaim the week of April 7-13, 2025, as National Public Health Week in [city or state] and call upon the people of [city or state] to observe this week by helping our families, friends, neighbors, co-workers and leaders to recognize the contribution of public health in (1) improving the health of the people of our state and (2) achieving health equity, as the theme states, “It Starts Here.”

-IN WITNESS WHEREOF, I have hereunto set my hand this 7th day of April, two thousand twenty five and of the Independence of the United States of America the two hundred and forty sixth.
+IN WITNESS WHEREOF, I have hereunto set my hand this 7th day of April, two thousand twenty five.